My new bicycles.

 Bicycles will be shipped from Delmar, NY with 90% assembly unless otherwise requested or can be picked up at our Delmar service center fully assembled, ready to ride.

 You can contact me directly with any questions you may have or refer to one of the fine people below.

 - Steven LeBoyer is nearest to me and is the owner of Savile Road, Delmar, NY.
 Previously, Steven ran the Serotta Bike Fitting Studio. firstname.lastname@example.org; +1 518-439-4766

 - Michael Grotz owns Cyclesport in Park Ridge, NJ.
-The Grotz family business was the first Serotta dealer anywhere. firstname.lastname@example.org; +1 201-391-5291
+The Grotz family business was the first Serotta dealer anywhere and was instrumental in connecting us with the inner circle of the 1970’s inner circle of US cycling.
+MIke’s passion for cycling and life is deep in his family DNA and is absolutely contagious. email@example.com; +1 201-391-5291

 - Paraic McGlynn is founder of Cyclologic in Scottsdale, AZ., and one of the worlds leading bike fit researcher/instructors.
-Brian Eggleston heads client services. email@example.com ; firstname.lastname@example.org +1 480 699 5358
+He was also an early, early adopter of the Serotta SizeCycle and our holistic approach to bike fitting.
+Brian Eggleston heads client services. firstname.lastname@example.org ; email@example.com +1 480 699 5358

-- Phil Cavell, London, UK.
-15 years ago Phil and his partner Julian Wall, came to visit Serotta and to attend the Serotta bike fitting school and since have led the advance of professional bike fitting throughout Europe. email@example.com , +44 020 7430 0083
+- Phil Cavell and his partner Julian Wall of Cyclefit, London, came to visit Serotta and to attend the Serotta bike fitting school in 2001 and since have led the advance of professional bike fitting throughout Europe. email@example.com , +44 020 7430 0083

 For quick answers to your questions…Please check the FAQ page on this site or feel free to contact any of the knowledgeable folks listed above.